yakomaru/yakomaru.github.io/_posts/2015-08-08-building-a-simple-search-engine.md

 ---
 title:  "building a simple search engine"
 date:   2015-08-08 16:30:00
-categories: javascript, angular, jquery, node
+categories: javascript angular jquery node
 ---

 A brief overview of some of the challenges I faced while making a search engine.